ShoCremers/DL_project/docs/README.md

         # Index hidden state of last time step
         return torch.stack([layer(out[:, -1, :]) for layer in self.final_layers], dim=1)
  ```
- As per [1] and theory, since out training dataset is not huge, the dimensionality of hidden layers should be kept small in order to avoid overfitting.
+ As per [1] and theory, since our training dataset is not huge, the dimensionality of hidden layers should be kept small in order to avoid overfitting.

 #### Post Processing
 #### Regularisation